The Rise Of Gift Card Scams

 - Avoid in-store display racks that may expose the gift card’s numbers and PIN.
 Instead, find stores that keep gift cards secured behind the counter.

-Looking for something to give other than a gift card?
+Looking for something to give other than a gift card that cannot be frauded or scammed?
 You may want to consider an alternative.
-For example, GiftYa is an app that texts personalized gifts within seconds and can be purchased for any local or national merchant.
+For example, GiftYa that texts personalized gifts within seconds and can be purchased for any local or national merchant and since the option is to activate with your own Visa, Mastercard or Amex, it cannot be frauded.
+It was started by the former owners of GiftCards.com, so it's legit.
 You can send someone a GiftYa for an experience (say, a trip to the zoo), a dinner at their favorite restaurant or a shopping trip to JCPenney.